Teach Your Child, the ADD Way

 Highlight the vowels by making them bigger and bolder than the other letters.
 Rapid-thinking children do not hear the subtle vowel sounds in words.

 As your child becomes skilled at this, point to words and ask the child to visualize letters as they appear in the spelling book.
 Eventually, she’ll learn to see the words in her mind while writing them on paper.

 Schools that work exclusively with ADD students usually give no homework.
 This is a model that is catching on nationally, as more students show ADD-like symptoms and the misery index of doing homework increases.
 However, if you must do homework, try this:

-Share tips for handling school challenges with other parents in the ADHD at School support group on ADDConnect.
+Share tips for handling school challenges with other parents in the ADHD Support Group for Parents.